unsaved/gradle-ivyxml-plugin/README.txt

             )
         } }
         apply plugin: 'ivyxml'
-        apply plugin: 'java'  // Load any plugins that define configurations ...
-        configurations {
         ...             // Define your custom configurations
-        }
-        // Before the "ivyxml.load()", you must define all configurations
-        // that you want to populate from the ivy.xml file.
-Other confs in
-        // the ivy.xml file with be ignored. ivyxml.load()
+        ivyxml.load()
         // Note that the load() does not resolve or download anything.
         // What load()s are dependency records.